Souvenirs of Expo ‘74

 Of course, the great irony of Expo ‘74 souvenirs is that you could fill a lot of dumpsters with the cheap junk created for this environmentally-themed fair.
 Many have noted this contrast.
 In his article about the fair, Calvin Trillin asked, “As long as we’re apologizing, how about souvenir pollution?”

 If guilt continues as a prime attraction of world’s fairs, it can only be a matter of time before fair organizers begin apologizing for their own atrocities.
 The pavilion, as I envision it, will be divided into several displays, all of them horrifying.
 Odometers will spin around under signs like “Every fourteen seconds, a name is stitched onto a silly hat” and “Every thirty seconds, another inane decal is stamped on a T-shirt.”
 Expo ‘74 will display photographs of its “Mexican-Polynesian snack bar.”
 In a glass cabinet, there will be a display of typical world’s fair souvenirs - Oriental back-scratchers and paintings on velvet and straw purses with big-eyed children stitched on them and Chinese wind-bells and seven hundred varieties of matadors.
-Under a case holding a coconut that has been carved into the face of a monkey, the sign will say, “This is what we did to an innocent fruit.” […] I will tour the Atrocity Pavilion, of course.
-I try not to miss anything at a world’s fair.
+Under a case holding a coconut that has been carved into the face of a monkey, the sign will say, “This is what we did to an innocent fruit.”

 It’s true that consumerism and environmentalism aren’t the most compatible concepts, but world’s fairs have never been primarily or even exclusively about their stated theme.
-They are not supposed to be trade shows where the most exciting thing on offer is a branded pen or stress ball.
 Nations come to the fair to woo tourists and trading partners, demonstrate economic or technological progress, and generally put their best foot forward on the international stage.
-Souvenirs from international pavilions help offset the costs of these activities.
-Profit from souvenir sales can be used to offset the costs of the fair for the host city and promote the fair to other visitors.
-We expect to see souvenirs at a fair, just like we expect to see midway rides and food stalls.
-They are a part of the experience since the beginning - even children at the 1893 Columbia Exposition in Chicago could beg their parents for a variety of novelties, including a toy Ferris Wheel.
+Souvenirs help offset the costs of participation for the guests and the cost of hosting for the hosts.

-The point of the fair for the average visitor was to have fun, and the point of souvenirs is to help visitors remember that fun after the fair is gone.
-Souvenir as a term even comes from the French word for “remember.”
+Souvenirs have been a part of the world’s fair experience since the beginning - even children at the 1893 Columbia Exposition in Chicago could beg their parents for a variety of novelties, including a toy Ferris Wheel.
+The point of the fair for the average visitor was to have fun, and the point of souvenirs is to help visitors remember that fun after the fair is gone - hence the name.
 We don’t buy a souvenir T-shirt because we need another T-shirt, we buy it because we’re having a good time and we want to bring a piece of that good time home with us.
-It’s the same reason that we take our own tourist photographs of landmarks that have been photographed a million times before, and it’s the same reason that my grandmother’s fridge only had magnets from states that she had personally visited.
-The point wasn’t to make a map of the United States, the point was to make a map of her travels.
+It’s the same reason that we take our own tourist photographs of landmarks that have been photographed a million times before.
 Souvenirs are how we make something as big as a world’s fair into something personal.
 So although I can’t defend the production of all these souvenirs, I still love them.
-They helped Expo ‘74 attendees connect to the fair after it was gone, and now they are helping me.
+They helped Expo ‘74 attendees connect to the fair after it was gone, and now they are helping us.